private Notary Public | Document Attestation

 Even the simplest thing about the law mostly sound complicated to the ears of someone who does not deal with the law on a daily basis.
 When it comes to legal matters, there is a lot that we are admittedly not familiar with especially because we do not practice any field in that area.

 While the work of a Notary service is the same, i.e., to verify and ensure that the documents are genuine and that the signees do not intend to use them for an illegal or fraudulent purpose, there is a slight difference between public and private notary services.
 A Public Notary is appointed by the government, whereas a private notary service is not linked to the government.
 Since the process of getting documents notarized at the Public Notary office is quite long drawn given that it is an office of the government, whether state or central, the Dubai government has taken steps to make the process easier.
 It was merely Notary Public Dubai officials that could perform the duty, but now Dubai lawyers are allowed to perform notarization as well; they can be granted licenses for the same by Dubai courts.
-There are three main conditions to become a private Notary official:-
+There are three main conditions to becoming a private Notary official:-

-In order to perform the functions of a Public Notary official, these lawyers must undergo a particular training course and must take an oath in front of the Chief Justice of the Court, stating that they will carry out their duties under the guidelines of Dubai notarial laws.
+In order to perform the functions of a Public Notary official, these lawyers must undergo a particular training course and must take an oath in front of the Chief Justice of the Court, stating that they will carry out their duties under the guidelines of the Dubai notarial laws.
 People can get their documents notarized by private Notary services via a website linked to the Dubai Court Notary.
 The lawyers have the liberty of meeting and helping clients in an office, but the entire procedure, including the signatures and payment, must be done online.
 Some functions of a private Notary service include:

 While there are other functions that both private and public Notary services carry out, the key point to keep in mind is that their sole purpose is to authenticate and verify a document or contract as a third party.
 In the event that either has any connections to the concerned parties or has anything at all to do with the deed being signed, they must immediately step away from the notarization procedure and must give the duty to someone else; someone who is a complete outsider with no ties to the document or contact.